awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
+If you are using ECS init, the default value is `true`\.
 Whether IAM roles for tasks should be enabled on the container instance for task containers with the `bridge` or `default` network modes\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

 `ECS_ENABLE_TASK_IAM_ROLE_NETWORK_HOST`
 Example values: `true` \| `false`
 Default value on Linux: `false`
 Default value on Windows: `false`
+If you are using ECS init, the default value is `true`\.
 Whether IAM roles for tasks should be enabled on the container instance for task containers with the `host` network mode\.
 This variable is only supported on agent versions 1\.12\.0 and later\.
 For more information, see [IAM Roles for Tasks](task-iam-roles.md)\.

 `ECS_DISABLE_IMAGE_CLEANUP`